 Trailer and Cast

-The rest of the cast are Nat Wolff as Isaac, Mike Birbiglia as Patrick, Willem Dafoe as Peter Van Houten, Sam Trammell as Mr. Lancaster, Laura Dern as Mrs. Lancaster, David Whalen as Mr. Waters, Milica Govich as Mrs. Waters and Lotte Verbeek as Lidewij Vliegenthart (Van Houten’s Assistant).
+The rest of the cast is Nat Wolff as Isaac, Mike Birbiglia as Patrick, Willem Dafoe as Peter Van Houten, Sam Trammell as Mr Lancaster, Laura Dern as Mrs Lancaster, David Whalen as Mr Waters, Milica Govich as Mrs Waters and Lotte Verbeek as Lidewij Vliegenthart (Van Houten’s Assistant).
 Of course, the support group where Hazel and Gus’ story started was played by real teen cancer survivors. 🙂

 Here’s the video and don’t forget to visit Troye Sivan on YouTube.